+7 (707) 051 22 20

 with a speech therapist in Almaty

-Mini-groups of up to 4 people: speech, communication, and school preparation through play.
-Group speech therapy sessions for children — more affordable than individual sessions.
-First diagnostic session is free.
+Mini-groups of up to 4 people: speech, communication, and school preparation in a playful format.
+Group speech therapy sessions for children — more affordable than individual ones.
+First assessment is free.

 Over 8 years of work, our speech therapists have conducted more than 25,000 sessions.
-Each program starts with a free assessment and is built individually: we track progress, explain homework to parents, and guide them to results — clear speech, academic success, and confidence in communication.
+Each program starts with a free assessment and is built individually: we track progress, explain homework to parents, and deliver results—clear speech, academic success, and confidence in communication.

 15speech therapists and defectologists